Profile picture for Minhey Chung

 Research Interests

-Persuasion, Health communication, Digital media, Body image
+Persuasion, Health communication, New media, Body image

 Research Description